Beautiful Russian actress Olga Krasina (1941-2021) starred in a handful of films in the early 1960s.

 Her following films were Ukroshchenie Stroptivoy (Sergei Kolosov, 1961), the drama Greshnyj engel/Sinner Angel (Gennadiy Kazansky, 1962), and the comedy Zajchik/Little Bunny (Leonid Bykov, 1964).

 Zajchik tells the story of a man (played by director Leonid Bykov himself) who is manipulated and made fun of by everyone.
-He is too shy to strike back, but to everybody’s surprise love (for Krasina’s character) makes a lion out of the little bunny.
+He is too shy to strike back, but to everybody’s surprise, his love for Krasina’s character makes a lion out of the little bunny.
+Olga Krasina is remembered and loved to this day for her role in Zajchik/Little Bunny (Leonid Bykov, 1964).

 No comments: